 Drops and Adds

 The last day to add this course is the end of the first week of classes.
-The last day to drop this course with a 100 percent refund and no grade reported is (insert date).
-The last day to drop this course with no refund and no grade reported is (insert date).
+The last day to drop this course with a 100 percent refund and no grade reported is (see Academic Calendar).
+The last day to drop this course with no refund and no grade reported is (see Academic Calendar).
 You should immediately make a copy of your amended schedule to verify you have added or dropped this course.

 Note on Attendance